udaykashyap/udaykashyap/README.md

 - 🌱 I’m currently learning **React-Redux**

-- 👨‍💻 All of my projects are available at [udaykashyap.github.io](udaykashyap.github.io)
+- 👨‍💻 All of my projects are available at [Uday Kashyap](https://github.com/udaykashyap)

 - 💬 Ask me about **React, JavaScript, HTML, CSS**